Synthoid/ExportSheetData/docs/format/exportfolder.md

----
-layout: docs
-title: Export Folder
-description: Documentation for Export Sheet Data's 'Export Folder' option.
-group: format
----

 Export Folder
 -------------
-Determines how files are exported.
+Determines where files are exported to.
 There are two options:

-- Default
+- *My Drive*
-  - Export files to the same folder as the Sheet.
+  - Export files to your root My Drive folder.
-- Custom
+- *Custom*
-  - Export files to a custom folder selected by the user.
+  - Export files to a custom folder that you select.

+> [!NOTE]
+> This setting is ignored when replacing a file's contents.